jlettvin/Greased-Grep/README.md

 ARGUMENTS:
     [+]{str}[options]  # add accept string (+ optional)
     -{str}[options]    # add reject string
-    {path}[includes]   # file or top directory for recursive search
+    {path}[include]    # file or top directory for recursive search

 ARGUMENTS OPTIONS:
     When the --variant option is used
-    A {str} followed by a bracket-list triggers variant insertion
+    A [str] followed by a bracket-list triggers variant insertion
     Examples:
-       $ gg -v copyright[acronym,c,f,misspelling] .
+       $ gg -v copyright{acronym,c,f,misspelling} .
     Available:
        a or acronym        *  to insert variants like M.I.T. c or contraction    *  to insert variants like Mass Inst Tech